shrigsanatan/cvat-keypoint-estimation/README.md

 The original CVAT code is licensed under the MIT License.

-## Set Up Nuclio for CVAT pre-trained Model
+## CVAT with Serverless Machine Learning Models